Are you a people pleaser? I was! In fact, growing up, I majored in pleasing others.

 The biggest secret to growth is to take small, doable actions that are sustainable.

-And please be gentle with yourself.
-If you’ve lived with this lifestyle for decades, don’t expect to change it overnight.
 Whatever small action you can take to be true to yourself will increase your happiness and enrich your relationships.
 You’ll grow into the authentic person you want to be—one thought, one emotion, and one action at a time.
 Every action, no matter how small, will contribute to higher emotional intelligence, greater inner peace, and emotional well-being!